unicode-org/message-format-wg/exploration/quoted-literals.md

 - [r1 GOOD] Writing `"` and `'` in literals doesn't require escaping them via `\`.
   This means no extra `\` that need escaping.
 - [r2 GOOD] Embedding messages in most code or containers doesn't require escaping the literal delimiters.
-- [r3 GOOD] Message don't have to be modified otherwise before embedding them.
-- [r4 POOR/FAIR] Vertical lines are not commonly used as string delimiters and thus can be harder to learn for beginners.
+- [r3 POOR/FAIR] Vertical lines are not commonly used as string delimiters and thus can be harder to learn for beginners.
   Vertical bars can be used as a separator in [delimiter-separated data formats](http://www.catb.org/~esr/writings/taoup/html/ch05s02.html).
   However, typically vertical lines tend to be used as delimiters for *separating* rather than for *enclosing*.
-- [r5 POOR] Vertical lines are not automatically paired by parsers nor IDEs.
+- [r4 POOR] Vertical lines are not automatically paired by parsers nor IDEs.

 ## Alternatives Considered